 The Board considers that all of the current Directors are independent of the Company's Manager.
-The Board considers that Mrs Hollond and Mr Kendall who have served on the Board for more than nine years, remain independent in character and judgement from the Company's Manager, a view which has been demonstrated by their actions on behalf of the Company.
-As mentioned earlier, Mrs Holland will retire at the AGM on 22 January 2019.
+The Board considers that Mr Kendall who has served on the Board for more than nine years, remains independent in character and judgement from the Company's Manager, a view which has been demonstrated by his actions on behalf of the Company.